angordeyev/bugbuns/docs/power-user/refind.md

 ## Concepts

-ESP - The EFI system partition for the UEFI boot loader
+ESP - The EFI system partition for the UEFI boot manager

 ## Site